-Ingrid: Kind of alluded to this, but in 2018 we felt my husband and I both felt that God was indicating to us to leave South Africa and come back to the UK.
+Ingrid: Kind of alluded to this, but in 2018, my husband and I both felt that God was indicating to us to leave South Africa and return to the UK.
 The unfortunate part about it was that we would have nothing because of, you know, exchange rates, etcetera.
 Various factors meant that we would arrive here was nothing.
 We have about, so we’ve lived on the boat.
-It wasn’t supposed to be for three or four years, but that has been that and it’s been very hard.
+It wasn’t supposed to be for three or four years, but that has been that, and it’s been very hard.
 The summers are beautiful, of course.
 And that’s what I was alluding to earlier with, you know, at being outside, seeing the nature it’s beautiful.
-But winters are tough and we applied for housing and it’s taken a very long time and we were approved in June and it’s been hanging on hanging on.
+But winters are tough, and we applied for housing, and it’s taken a very long time; we were approved in June, and it’s been hanging on hanging on.
 And today we got the large vacation, the house we love is ready, we can move it next week.

 Carrie: That’s awesome.
 That’s really beautiful.
 It’s hard to wait on those types of things, but praise God.

-Ingrid: It’s very hard, it’s very hard to wait and that’s been what I was, you know, about Joe and I’ve been very ill on the boat at times, just saying to the Lord “Okay, I know you have this in hand, I know you have it in half”.
-It take you a bit longer than order a life.
+Ingrid: It’s very hard, it’s very hard to wait, and that’s been what I was, you know, about Joe, and I’ve been very ill on the boat at times, just saying to the Lord, “Okay, I know you have this in hand, I know you have it in half.”
+It takes you a bit longer than order a life.

-Ingrid: I know we both very excited about that.
+Ingrid: I know we are both very excited about that.

-Carrie: It’s really being able to trust that he’s gonna take care of things.
+Carrie: It’s really being able to trust that he’s going to take care of things.

-Ingrid: And of course deal.
-But you know, we’ve had to do quite a lot of, you know, applying and sorting and working and, and so we do our bit.
+Ingrid: And, of course, deal.
+But you know, we’ve had to do quite a lot of, you know, applying and sorting and working and, so we do our bit.

-Carrie: I’m so excited for you being able to move into your place.
+Carrie: I’m so excited for you to be able to move into your place.
 And thank you so much for having this conversation about ACT with us.
-We’ll put in links to your website and the book in case people want to find out more.
+We’ll put links to your website and the book in case people want to learn more.

-Ingrid: Okay, great.
-Thanks Carrie.
-Nice talking to you really knows.
-And I hope the rest of your pregnancy goes well or that you don’t have very bad backache.
+Ingrid: Great.
+Thanks, Carrie.
+Nice talking to you.
+And I hope the rest of your pregnancy goes well or you don’t have a bad backache.